CALL FOR PRESENTATIONS IS OPEN UNTIL July 17, 2018

 About The Summit Submission and Selection Process

-On average, the OpenStack Foundation receives more than 1,500 submissions for the Summit.
-Of those, we are only able to select 25-35% for participation, depending on the event.
-To decide which talks are accepted, we rely on Track Chairs as well a community voting process that will open in July 2017.
+On average, the OpenStack Foundation receives more than 1,000 submissions for the Summit.
+Of those, we are only able to select 25-30% for participation.
+To decide which talks are accepted, we rely on a Programming Committee as well as a community voting process that will open in July 2018.

-Once the Call for Presentations has concluded in mid-July, all submissions will be made available for community vote and input.
-After community voting closes, Track Chairs will receive their presentations to review and they will determine the final selections for their respective tracks.
+Once the Call for Presentations has concluded on July 17, 2018 at 11:59pm PT, all submissions will be made available for community vote and input.
+After community voting closes, Programming Committee members will receive their presentations to review and will determine the final selections for their respective Tracks.
 Community votes are meant to help inform the decision, but are not the only guide.
-Track Chairs are expected to exercise judgment in their area of expertise and help ensure diversity.
-Real-world user stories and in-the-trenches experiences are favored over sales pitches.
+Programming Committee members are expected to exercise judgment in their area of expertise and help ensure diversity of sessions and speakers.
+Real-world user stories and technical, in-the-trenches experiences are favored over sales pitches.

-After Track Chairs make their decisions, speakers will be informed by mid August 2017.
-If you are selected as a speaker (or alternate speaker), you will receive a free code to register for the Sydney Summit, as well as a set of deadlines and deliverables leading up to the event.
+After the Programming Committee makes their decisions, speakers will be informed August 13, 2018.
+If you are selected as a speaker (or alternate speaker), you will receive a free code to register for the Berlin Summit, as well as a set of deadlines and deliverables leading up to the event.

 Please note that this process covers the speaking sessions during the Summit, NOT the Forum sessions.
 You can more about that process on the OpenStack Wiki.